 Figure 24.
-Soil humidity and precipitation in vineyards plots (Clavijo).
+Soil humidity and precipitation in vineyards plots (Claijo).

-Figure 24 shows complete series of soil moisture in the two types of plots in Clavijo, on hillslope and on terrace.
-In this case there have been no gaps, the humidity sensors have worked perfectly.
-The lack of data on the hillslope control plot is due to the fact that the plot is closed and can only be downloaded when the owner is present, so data downloads are less frequent.
-In the case of terrace humidity sensors, there has been a compatibility error between the datalogger, and the computer used for downloading, but the datalogger is collecting and storing data correctly.
+Figure 24 shows complete series of soil moisture in the two types of plots in Clavijo, on hillslope and on terrace until mid-November 2023.
+In this case there have been no gaps, the humidity sensors have worked perfectly (excepting the one in Terrace, mentioned in previous deliverable).
+Although the graph with the difference between vegetation/non-vegetation treatment is maintained, this difference in treatment is only maintained on the terrace due to, as in Tudelilla, an error in the management of the vineyard, which the project team had nothing to do with.
 The precipitation data shown are from the SAIH A197 rain gauge at Leza and there is a good relationship between precipitation and soil moisture.

 Figure 25.
-Boxplot with seasonal soil humidity values in vineyard plots (Clavijo)
+Boxplot with seasonal soil humidity values in terraced plots (Clavijo)

-Figure 25 tries to explain the seasonal distribution of soil moisture in the two study plots with the two treatments, with/without grass.
-In general terms it can be seen that on the terrace there are fewer differences between the two treatments, while on the slope the vegetation treatment is able to retain more soil moisture, perhaps due to the slope of the plot.
+Figure 25 tries to explain the seasonal distribution of soil moisture in the terraced plots with the two treatments, with/without grass.
+In general terms it can be seen that there are few differences between the two treatments.

 At the end of the project, when three full years of data are available, the data will be analysed, and conclusions will be drawn.